tokkonopapa/WordPress-IP-Geo-Block/_posts/article/2015-10-24-exposure-of-wp-config-php.md

 So we should force those plugins and themes to load the `wp-load.php`.
-To achieve this, `.htaccess` in the plugins directory can be configured to rewrite a request to `rewrite.php` by following directives :
+To achieve this, `.htaccess` in the plugins directory can be configured to rewrite a request to `rewrite.php` by following directives:

 {% highlight text %}
 # BEGIN IP Geo Block